niaapps/niaapps.github.io/niaapps-blog/_drafts/mantras.md

 </div>
 </blockquote>

 These are some example thoughts, but essentially you are looking and trying to observe thoughts that aren't helpful.
 None of the above are in a frame where they wish to address or fix the problem at hand.
-None of these challenge whether that problem is real, or percieved through a lens of anxiety.
+None of these challenge whether that problem is real, or simply perceived through a lens of anxiety.

 #### Reframing your thoughts